Big B’s comments on freedom of speech trigger BJP-TMC fight

 KOLKATA: Legendary actor Amitabh Bachchan’s remark on civil liberties and freedom of expression at the inaugural event of the 28th Kolkata International Film Festival led to a war of words between the BJP and Trinamool Congress on Friday.

-Referring to the Big B’s comment, BJP’s IT cell chief Amit Malviya said the megastar’s words were ‘’prophetic’’ since he was sharing the stage with West Bengal Chief Minister Mamata Banerjee. ‘’Amitabh Bachchan’s words couldn’t have been more prophetic since they were spoken in Kolkata, with Mamata Banerjee on the dais.
-It is like holding a mirror to the tyrant, under whose watch India witnessed the bloodiest post poll violence.
+Referring to Big B’s comments, BJP’s IT cell chief Amit Malviya said the megastar’s words were ‘’prophetic’’ since he was sharing the stage with West Bengal Chief Minister Mamata Banerjee. ‘’Amitabh Bachchan’s words couldn’t have been more prophetic since they were spoken in Kolkata, with Mamata Banerjee on the dais.
+It is like holding a mirror to the tyrant, under whose watch India witnessed the bloodiest post-poll violence.
 She has tarnished the image of Bengal,’’ Malviya tweeted.

 In retaliation, TMC MP Mahua Moitra said, ‘’Wish BJP would hire a Troll In Chief with IQ>single digits.
 Bachchan ji is Bengal’s jamai—he knows the soil of his 2nd home is the land of free & home of the brave.
 He chose KIFF’s platform to denounce BJP’s boycotts & bans in the arts.
 Duh…’’